-Name of Producer: Site Name(s):

-Flock ID: Diet Formulation/ ID:

-Nutritionist (or other qualified individual):

-- Note: Any evidence to confirm the following statements are acceptable, such as providing a letter from a qualified nutritionist or other qualified individual stating that they have been consulted to develop an appropriate diet for the producer that meets the requirements below; having the nutritionist or other qualified individual sign below that the following statements are true for the specified producer, sites, flocks, and diet formulations; providing documentation from the feed mill which establish that the following statements are true; etc. - Poultry must not be implanted or injected with any growth hormone/growth promoter or fed antibiotics (except ionophores) or fed beta agonists for the purpose of boosting growth or feed efficiency. - In-feed antibiotics or anti-parasitic agents are not used in the diet formulation noted above, except and unless for therapeutic reasons as prescribed by an attending veterinarian and as documented in the Animal Health Plan. - > The Nutrition Plan must also as a minimum: - Include specifications for a diet which is adjusted as appropriate to the ages of the poults and turkeys and species/strain in order to promote balanced nutrition; - Specify that changes to the diet must be introduced gradually; and - Specify that feed intake for animals must be monitored when changing feed type to help ensure that animals do not lose weight.
+Name of Produc er:Site Name(s): Flock ID: Diet Formulation/ ID: Nutritionist (or o ther qualified individual): letter froi consulted having th true for ti y evidence to confirm the following statements are acceptable, such as providing a many a qualified nutritionist or other qualified individual stating that they have been at to develop an appropriate diet for the producer that meets the requirements below; we nutritionist or other qualified individual sign below that the following statements are specified producer, sites, flocks, and diet formulations; providing documentation feed mill which establish that the following statements are true; etc. antibio must not be implanted or injected with any growth hormone/growth promoter or fed tics (except ionophores) or fed beta agonists for the purpose of boosting growth or fficiency. except I antibiotics or anti-parasitic agents are not used in the diet formulation noted above, and unless for therapeutic reasons as prescribed by an attending veterinarian and as ented in the Animal Health Plan.
+The Nut rition Plan must also as a minimum: e specifications for a diet which is adjusted as appropriate to the ages of the poults rkeys and species/strain in order to promote balanced nutrition; • Specif y that changes to the diet must be introduced gradually; and y that feed intake for animals must be monitored when changing feed type to help that animals do not lose weight.
+Flock Nutritionis t